KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 This document includes ProSoft proprietary or confidential information and may not be redistributed or disclosed without prior written permission.

-All information herein is provide "*AS IS*" based on the state of the ProSoft system as of the release date.
+All information contained herein is provided "*AS IS*" based on the state of the ProSoft system as of the release date.
 ProSoft reserves the right to make changes to this document without prior notice.

 ## Disclaimer